IT graduate jobs

 Applications developer

-Writing specifications and designing, building, testing, implementing and sometimes supporting applications using programming languages and development tools are all key to the role.
-You'll likely specialise in an area such as mobile phone applications, accounting software, office suites or graphics software.
+Writing specifications and designing, building, testing, implementing, and sometimes supporting applications using programming languages and development tools are key to the role.
+You'll likely specialise in an area such as mobile phone applications, accounting software, office suites, or graphics software.

-A good level of technical knowledge with an in-depth understanding of at least one computer language is important.
-Most employers expect a degree in a relevant subject such as computer science or information systems.
+It is important to have good technical knowledge and an in-depth understanding of at least one computer language.
+Most employers expect a degree in a relevant subject, such as computer science or information systems.

 Read about the skills you'll need to become an applications developer.